-- hypertension or high blood pressure
+- Have hypertension or high blood pressure

 The following may help reduce the chance of developing bruising or a hematoma:

-- take arnica montana tablets before and after your procedure
+- Take arnica montana tablets before and after your procedure

-- minimize pain & nausea after surgery
+- Minimize pain and nausea after surgery

-- avoid smoking before and after surgery
+- Stop smoking before and after surgery

 - Avoid blood thinners, including herbal medications or teas (If your doctor has prescribed blood thinners, speak with them before ceasing.)